turingschool/mod-0-curriculum/ft/fe/concat_interp_challenge.md

 Your challenge is to:
 1. research and get familiar with both
 1. decide which you prefer
-1. defend your preference (including an explanation of both methods) to your small group.
+1. defend your preference (including an explanation of both methods) to your small group

 Your defense can be a written document, a replit including code comments, a video, a slide deck, or anything else creative you can put together to both get your point across and demonstrate you have a solid understanding of both.